J M Tate Music - Lessons

 For children between the ages of 8 and 13, I recommend the 30 or 45 minute lessons.

-Rates listed below are per student and the student(s) must reside within the 25 mile radius, specified.
+Rates listed below are per student and the student(s) must reside within a 10 mile radius of the Red Rock Casino (a common landmark, close to my residence).
 Groups rates for 3 or more students are available.
 Please contact me to discuss this option further.

 Per student (all ages):

 $30 / 30 minutes

 $45 / 45 minutes

 $60 / 60 minutes

 What types of students have you worked with?